Ohio: State government

 The state government of Ohio consists of the executive, legislative, and judicial branches.
+In order to be enacted into law, a bill must be adopted by both houses of the Ohio General Assembly and signed by the governor of Ohio.
+If the governor vetoes a bill, the General Assembly can override the veto with a three-fifths supermajority of both houses.
+A bill will also become a law if the governor fails to sign or veto it within 10 days of its being presented.
+The session laws are published in the official Law of Ohio.
+These in turn have been codified in the Ohio Revised Code.

-The executive branch is headed by the governor of Ohio.
+The executive branch is headed by the aforementioned governor of Ohio.
 The current governor is Mike DeWine since 2019, a member of the Republican Party.
 A lieutenant governor succeeds the governor in the event of any removal from office, and performs any duties assigned by the governor.
-The current lieutenant governor is Jim Tressel.
-The other elected constitutional offices in the executive branch are the secretary of state (Frank LaRose), auditor (Keith Faber), treasurer (Robert Sprague), and attorney general (Dave Yost).
+The current lieutenant governor is Jim Tressel since 2025.
+The other elected constitutional offices in the executive branch are the secretary of state, auditor, treasurer, and attorney general.
 There are 21 state administrative departments in the executive branch.

-The Ohio General Assembly is a bicameral legislature consisting of the Senate and House of Representatives.
+The Ohio General Assembly is a bicameral legislature consisting of the Ohio Senate and Ohio House of Representatives.
 The Senate is composed of 33 districts, each of which is represented by one senator.
 Each senator represents approximately 330,000 constituents.
 The House of Representatives has 99 members.
-The Republican Party is the majority party in both houses as of the 2022 election cycle.

-In order to be enacted into law, a bill must be adopted by both houses of the General Assembly and signed by the governor.
-If the governor vetoes a bill, the General Assembly can override the veto with a three-fifths supermajority of both houses.
-A bill will also become a law if the governor fails to sign or veto it within 10 days of its being presented.
-The session laws are published in the official Law of Ohio.
-These in turn have been codified in the Ohio Revised Code.
 The General Assembly, with the approval of the governor, draws the U.S. congressional district lines for Ohio's 16 seats in the United States House of Representatives.
 The Ohio Apportionment Board draws state legislative district lines in Ohio.

 The Thomas J. Moyer Ohio Judicial Center holds the Supreme Court of Ohio.

 There are three levels of the Ohio state judiciary.
 The lowest is the court of common pleas: each county maintains its own constitutionally mandated court of common pleas, which maintain jurisdiction over "all justiciable matters".
 The intermediate-level court system is the district court system.
 Twelve courts of appeals exist, each retaining jurisdiction over appeals from common pleas, municipal, and county courts in a set geographical area.
 A case heard in this system is decided by a three-judge panel, and each judge is elected.
 The state's highest-ranking court is the Ohio Supreme Court.
 A seven-justice panel composes the court, which, by its own discretion, hears appeals from the courts of appeals, and retains original jurisdiction over limited matters.